 With specialization, you can easily create a unique brand personality and win on content marketing by delivering personalized messages which resonate with your target audience.

 Source: Bombas — the performance sock specialist

 Although Amazon’s momentous success is mainly down to its huge product assortment — even they started off specializing in only books, taking the strategic decision to expand to other products in 2000.

 Even though Amazon has the money to make a large product assortment work effectively, customers are still not 100% satisfied.
 Users are becoming easily frustrated and impatient by having to trawl through so many products and it’s simply leaving them confused as to which product to buy.

-Although higher than the average e-commerce retailer, Amazon still only scored a 13% conversion rate when getting users to the checkout in 2019.
+Thanks to excellent user-experience, Amazon scored a 13% conversion rate when getting users to the checkout in 2019.